apache/nifi-registry/nifi-registry-core/nifi-registry-web-api/src/test/resources/keys/README.md

       -destkeystore keys/user2-ks.p12 -deststoretype pkcs12 -deststorepass password
 openssl pkcs12 -in keys/user2-ks.p12 -passin pass:password -out keys/user2-key.pem -passout pass:password
 openssl pkcs12 -in keys/user2-ks.p12 -passin pass:password -out keys/user2-cert.pem -nokeys

+echo
+echo "New keys written to ${WD}/keys" echo "Copy to NiFi Registry test keys dir by running: " echo "    cp \"$WD/keys/*\" /path/to/nifi-registry/nifi-registry-core/nifi-registry-web-api/src/test/resources/keys/"
 ```

 You can verify the contents of the new keystore (and that the signature is done by the correct CA) using the following command:

-    keytool -list -v -keystore /tmp/test-keys/keys/user2-ks.jks -storepass password
+    keytool -list -v -keystore "$WD/keys/user2-ks.jks" -storepass password

-If you are satisfied with the results, you can copy the files from `/tmp/test-keys/keys` to this directory:
+If you are satisfied with the results, you can copy the files from `/tmp/test-keys-YYYYMMDD-HHMMSS/keys` to this directory:

-    cp /tmp/test-keys/keys/* /path/to/nifi-registry/nifi-registry-core/nifi-registry-web-api/src/test/resources/keys/
+    cp "$WD/keys/*" /path/to/nifi-registry/nifi-registry-core/nifi-registry-web-api/src/test/resources/keys/

 ## Regenerating All Test Keys/Certs